crpietschmann/portfolio/_posts/2023/2023-02-04-javascript-fundamentals-variables-arrays-loops.md

 #### Boolean

-A boolean data type can only have two values, either "true" or "false".
+A boolean data type can only have two values, either `true` or `false`.

 For example: